Matamata-Animator/Matamata/readme.md

 ### Characters

+The easiest way to create the character file is by using [the character creator](https://aispawn.com/Auto-Lip-Sync/character-creator/).

-For an example of a character file, refer to *characters.json*
+If you decide to create one manually, for an example of a character file, refer to *characters.json*

 For each pose you want to animate, create a duplicate of *characters.json*.
 Change the variable *facesFolder* to be the directory of the character's poses.
 Set *defaultScale* to be how much the mouth images of the character should be scaled up or down.